ZitongLan/ZitongLan.github.io/_pages/about.md

 News
 =====
+* (09/2025) Two papers accepted at NeurIPS'25.
+Our acoustic field paper proposes two learning strategy inspired by the reciprocity principle.
+Our radar paper leverages wall reflections to image the hidden people and object around the corner.
 * (09/2024) Our work on using Acoustic Volume Rendering(AVR) for neural impulse response field is accepted to ***NeurIPS'24*** with ***Spotlight***!
 * (09/2023) I start my phd at Upenn.